MrPhil/DeepLGF/README.md

-# DeepLGF: Deep Learning Framework for Predicting Drug-Drug Interactions Using Local-Global Information Based on Biological Knowledge Graph
+# A Biomedical Knowledge Graph based Method for Drug-drug Interactions Prediction through Combining Local and Global Features with Deep Neural Networks
 A deep learning-based DDIs predictor